arcaptcha-internship-2024/Amir-arcaptcha-intership-2024/notes/JavaScript Array Methods/README.md

 // 8
 ```

+---

 #### Array.prototype.findLastIndex(callbackFunction)

-The findLastIndex() method will iterate over the array in reverse order and return the index of the value that pass the testing function.
+The `findLastIndex()` method will iterate over the array in reverse order and return the index of the value that pass the testing function.
 If no item satisfy the test function, it will return `-1`.

 ```javascript